 So, here’s how it works.
-Whenever anyone lands on my site, they see the bar floating at the bottom of the screen – doesn’t matter what page they enter on.
+Whenever anyone landed on my site, they would see the bar floating at the bottom of the screen – doesn’t matter what page they entered on.

 When they enter their email in the bar, a red notification pops up in the corner of my screen.
 I check it every day to see if there are any subscribers.
 Then, I manually enter those subscribers into ConvertKit – where they’ll be tagged accordingly and receive an email with a link to join the Facebook group.